RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #635, #636

+Did a little more testing on `kd new` with a CLI package and realized the output file is not being set to executable so I made a ticket for that.
+Other than that I added creation for a basic npm package now and that is all setup and ready to go.
+The next thing I want to do to ease the monorepo process is expanding SemCom to handle committing to craft the proper commit messages with the proper scopes and message lengths so that way the actual update process can be done seamlessly rather than manually.
+I'll also need to address the updating process to handle more than just a patch version.
+It needs to handle a minor and major, which means supporting BREAKING CHANGE as a part of the commit as well.

 ## #630, #631, #632, #633, #634

 Did all the necessary work for the `kd new` command.
 It took longer than